“Here’s to strong women. May we know them. May we be them. May we raise them.”

 We are reaching a brink in time.
 It is a moment in history when the condensed accumulation of intersectional struggle shatters the illusory ideal dictating our lives.

 When we examine the current state of the woman in modern society, we note two different yet similar forms of oppression, one by patriarchy and the other by late-capitalism.
 Both systems function as mechanisms of social control.
 While patriarchy practices the subordination of women, capitalism profits from it.
-In partnership with capitalism spring other cross-sections of discrimination where constructs such as gender, race, nationality and religion form grounds for supremacy and domination.
+In partnership with capitalism spring other cross-sections of discrimination where constructs such as gender, race, class, nationality and religion form grounds for supremacy and domination.

 On International Women’s Day, we celebrate six brave women who are challenging those constructs and changing our world as we speak: